vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 Yes, all standard vSphere features continue to work normally with encrypted VMs.
 Encrypted VMs automatically require encrypted vMotion for security, which happens transparently.
 For Cross-vCenter vMotion, you'll need to ensure the same key provider is configured at both the source and destination sites, with exactly the same name.
 DRS and HA function exactly as they do with non-encrypted VMs, so your availability and load balancing capabilities remain intact.

 ### How do I actually encrypt a VM?
-For new VMs, start by ensuring you have a key provider configured and set as default, and that you have an encryption storage policy created.
+For new VMs, start by making sure you have a key provider configured and set as default, and that you have an encryption storage policy created.
 During the VM creation wizard, you can select the encryption storage policy to encrypt the entire VM, or simply add a vTPM device which automatically encrypts the VM home files.
 For existing VMs, you can power off the VM and edit its settings to change the storage policy to an encryption policy, or add a vTPM device if you only need partial encryption.
 Some encryption operations can be done online while the VM is running.

 ### Can I encrypt VMs that are already running in production?
 The virtual machine needs to be powered off before encryption can be enabled the first time.